frudakisk/DailyBibleSMS/README.md

 The user must have an AWS account and a Twilio account with a verified toll-free number in order to replicate this software.

-In order to run this software, you need to have C# installed with the .NET Framework.
+In order to run this software, you need to have C# installed with the .NET Framework, or you can use a different programming language.
 Packages that are required include the following and use the CLI command of dotnet add package XXX:
 1. AWSSDK.DynamoDBv2
 2. Twilio